History

 The same owner acquired the moulin de la Fontaine.

-His successor, Ozouf, husband of the widow Planquette, raised the banks of the river to make it bigger.
+His successor, Ozouf, husband of the widow Planquette, raised the banks of the river to make it bigger. the fall, but heavy rains during the winter of 1805/1806 caused the flooding of the town and generated crossing the ford, route de Troarn.
+Sieur Ozouf had to have the first bridge built there.

 At the same time, 1793, the construction of a new mill, at the corner of Rue Morte Eau by Cailloué,